ciel-lansard1234567890/github-pages-with-jekyll/_posts/2019-09-12-my-first-blog-post.md

 ---
-title: "Palm Trees :palm_tree:"
+title: "Palm Trees Are:"
 date: 2019-09-12
 ---
-Palm trees are lovely :palm_tree:
+Palm trees are awesome! :)
 ---